mensahjg/Apachewebserver/README.md

 2. As root or a user with sudo access, run the the installer script e.g. ./installer.sh
 3. You will be prompted to provide the domain name to be used
+4. You will be prompt to setup MySQL root password and secure the database
+5. A db user wpuser will be created and granted all privileges to the wordpress database
+6. A random password will be generated for the upuser.
+This user is stored in /var/www/html/wordpress/wp-config.php